 How to make boxed brownies better was always the question I asked myself every-time I followed the exact instructions on the back of a brownie mix box.
 The brownie itself tasted good but it wasn’t good enough… It wasn’t as good as a homemade brownie or a bakery style brownie.
 But with these 10 secrets on how to make boxed brownies better, you will have boxed brownies that taste like they came from the best bakery ever!

-Can we all take a moment of silence because this article is the holy grail for all your doctored up brownie mix needs!!
-I actually was not able to believe that the brownies I made were from a box!
-They tasted as homemade as can be and that’s exactly what I want you to get out of this article.
+Can we take a moment of silence because this article is the holy grail for all your brownie mix needs?
+Trust me, I couldn’t believe that the brownies I made were from a box!
+They tasted as homemade as can be, and that’s exactly what I want you to get out of this article.

 The 10 best kept secrets on how to make boxed brownies better!